Common Questions and Answers

 Q: I have fatal edits that are telling me that my NCLB screens are not equal to my enrollments?

 A: The initial entry screen and each of the NCLB screens must have the same totals for Days Possible and Days Present for a specific school.
 The easiest way to troubleshoot these edits is to print reports for the problematic school(s).
-Print the second report listed on the reports menu (School ADE/ADA Summary) and the NCLB Summary report.
-Compare the school totals at the bottom of each report to ensure the the total days possible and total days present are consistent between each of the reports.
-If a rounding difference has caused the disparity of one or two days, simply add or subtract the days that are different due to rounding from the appropriate category.
+Compare the school totals at the bottom of each report to ensure the total days possible and total days present are consistent between each of the reports.

 Q. What are the new NCLB reporting requirements?

-A. Beginning with the 2004-05 school year, New Jersey will be required to report to the Federal Government the enrollment and attendance summary data by four NCLB subgroups.
-For the 2005-2006 school year, two more subgroups were added.
-The six NCLB groups are as follows:
+A. Beginning with the 2004-05 school year, New Jersey will be required to report to the Federal Government the enrollment and attendance summary data by four NCLB subgroups:

 RACE – There are 7 categories that the Federal Government will accept when reporting the attendance rates by race.
 They are:

-- H - Hispanic/Latino-A person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
+- Hispanic-A person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.

-- M - Racemulti-A person having origins in more than one race category.
+- Two or more races -A person having origins in more than one race category.

 LOW INCOME – A child that is eligible for free or reduced lunch is considered low income.
 All other children should be summarized under non-low income.

-ELL (LEP) – English Language Learners or Limited English Proficient students have sufficient difficulty speaking, reading, writing and understanding the English language, as measured by an English language proficiency test.
+LEP – Limited English Proficient students have sufficient difficulty speaking, reading, writing and understanding the English language, as measured by an English language proficiency test.
 All other children should be summarized under non-LEP.

 IEP – All students with an IEP (even those students that have only an IEP for speech) are included in the IEP category.
 All other children should be summarized under non-IEP.